Chart Color Schemes

 Infrastructure

-Browns Plains has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally
+Browns Plains has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 14 projects likely impacting the area.
-Key projects include Grand Plaza Browns Plains - Amenities Refurbishment, The Avenues at Browns Plains, Grand Plaza Shopping Centre Refurbishment, and Browns Plains Central.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 14 projects likely to affect the area.
+Notable projects include Grand Plaza Browns Plains - Amenities Refurbishment, The Avenues at Browns Plains, Grand Plaza Shopping Centre Refurbishment, and Browns Plains Central.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.